 Popular nearby attractions: Lake Louise and surrounding hiking trails (I suggest Mt Saint Piran), Moraine Lake and surrounding hiking trails, Lake Louise ski resort with gondola operating in summer, Herbert Lake, Hector Lake, Bow Lake, Peyto Lake

-The Mountain town of Canmore is located only 25 km from Banff, just outside the national park boundary.
-It is less crowded than Banff and accommodation is generally cheaper.
-Enjoy the Canmore to the fullest with our post of 47 fun outdoor things to do.
+The mountain town of Canmore is located only 25 km from Banff, just outside the national park boundary.
+So when you’re considering camping in Banff, this is the best close-by option, especially during the high summer season.
+It is less crowded than Banff, and accommodation is generally cheaper.
+Enjoy the Canmore to the fullest with our post of 60 fun outdoor things to do.

 TIP

-If youβre staying in Canmore or Banff in a campground without showers, public showers in Canmore are located at Elevation Place (for the daily admission fee to the pool 8 CAD) or in Daylodge at Nordic Centre.
+If youβre staying in Canmore or Banff in a campground without showers, public showers in Canmore are located at Elevation Place (for the daily admission fee to the pool 12 CAD/adult) or in Daylodge at Nordic Centre (until 4:45 pm).

 Even if youβre visiting Banff National Park, you can stay at neighbouring national parks Kootenay and Yoho.
 Campgrounds are a short driving distance away and offer beautiful surroundings.